 Carbon dioxide (CO2)

 Carbon is the building block of life and is part of all living things.
 Biogenic carbon dioxide is released when biological material decays or wood is burned.
 Fossil carbon dioxide is released when coal, oil or natural gas is burned.

-Chemical Oxygen Demand.
-A measure of the amount of oxygen needed for the complete decomposition of organic material in water.
+Chemical oxygen demanding substances.
+A measure of the amount of oxygen needed for the complete decomposition of oganic material in water.

 Fillers, such as ground marble and kaolin clay, are used to give the paper bulk and make it more uniform in structure and brighter.